MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsmediaplayer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents the anchor window from being displayed when Windows Media Player is in skin mode.

 This policy hides the anchor window when the Player is in skin mode.
 In addition, the option on the Player tab in the Player that enables users to choose whether the anchor window displays is not available.